vejendsh/CBT_pred/README.md

 # Core Body Temperature Prediction (CBT_pred)

-The code in this repository can be used to train a machine learning-based surrogate model that can predict the evolution of human Core Body Temperature (CBT) for 60 minutes in reponse to different external thermal conditions.
+The code in this repository can be used to train a machine learning-based surrogate model that can forecast how a person’s Core Body Temperature (CBT) will evolve over the next 60 minutes in different thermal environments.

-The surrogate model was trained on CFD data generated from ANSYS Fluent 2024 R1.
-The generation of CFD data, its preprocessing, training of the neural-network surrogate model, and evaluation of its performance is handled in this repository.
+CFD data was used to train the surrogate model which was generated using ANSYS Fluent 2024 R1.
+The generation of CFD data and its preprocessing, training of the surrogate model, and evaluation of its performance is handled.

 ---
 ## Table of Contents